Where should you go when you’re ravenous, but it’s too hot to go inside?

 The Midnight Bell

 A popular choice when the sun shines, The Midnight Bell has a cracking beer garden out back, perfect for getting the afternoon rays – but it’s not just good for drinking.
 They have a menu of old classics that are perfectly suited to alfresco dining.
-Can you think of anything better than a traditional ploughman’s (complete with Cryer and Stott pork pie, Yorkshire Dales ham, Hellfire ale cheddar and Yorkshire Blue) on a glorious day?
-The only thing that could improve on that is a pint of Leeds Pale.
+You can look forward to a sirloin steak sandwich or classic caesar salad during the day, or if you’re going out for tea, try the likes of chargrilled halloumi with roasted vegetables or steak and red wine pie on a bed of mash and gravy.
+Top it off with a pint of Leeds Pale.

 The Midnight Bell, 101 Water Lane, Leeds, West Yorkshire, LS11 5QN.

 Famed for its cocktails, The Alchemist has an ace up its sleeve, because their food is just as good.
-From breakfast, which will see you tucking into huevos rancheros or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers, alongside a tantalising selection of small plates perfect for sharing – you can enjoy it all out on their terrace.
-Just be sure to get there early, because you’ll be competing with the beer garden savvy masses for a place on their sunny, south-facing terrace.
+From breakfast, which will see you tucking into steak, eggs & hash browns or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers.
+They also do a tantalising selection of small plates perfect for sharing and you can enjoy it all out on their south-facing terrace at Trinity Leeds or in their out front seating area on Greek Street.

-The Alchemist, Trinity Leeds, Boar Lane, Leeds, West Yorkshire, LS1 6HW.
+The Alchemist, Trinity Leeds, Boar Lane, Leeds, West Yorkshire, LS1 6HW & Yorkshire House, Greek Street, Leeds, West Yorkshire, LS1 5SH.